All photos by Laura Peruchi

 There is a $5 per person (ages 12 and up) field entry Fee.
 Once you visit the place, don’t forget to check out their store – it sells lavender cosmetics, lavender honey and, of course, lavender.

-This article written and photographed by Laura Peruchi, exclusive for @BehindtheScenesNYC.
+This article written and photographed by Laura Peruchi, exclusive for @BehindtheScenesNYC and reprinted with permission on Untapped Cities.
 Next, check out an abandoned psychiatric hospital on Long Island that you can actually visit!